swiftlang/swift/README.md

 Swift toolchains are created using the script [build-toolchain](https://github.com/apple/swift/blob/master/utils/build-toolchain).
 This script is used by swift.org's CI to produce snapshots and can allow for one to locally reproduce such builds for development or distribution purposes.
-E.x.:
+E.x.

 ```
   $ ./swift/utils/build-toolchain $BUNDLE_PREFIX